Indiana Rental Agreement

 Indiana Required Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – Indiana leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address (required for all leases) – Indiana landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

-• Flood Zone Disclosure (required for some leases) – Indiana leases for properties that fall below the 100-year flood elevation levels must provide notice of flood zone status.
+• Flood Zone Disclosure (required for some leases) – Indiana leases must provide notice for properties that fall below the designated 100-year flood elevation level.

 To learn more about required disclosures in Indiana, click here.